Canon 70D vs 80D

 - More heavily discounted: Has been available for much longer (launched in July 2013).

-Reasons to prefer the Canon EOS 80D:
+Arguments in favor of the Canon EOS 80D:

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.

 - Better image quality: Scores substantially higher (11 points) in the DXO overall evaluation.